scottvieira/Documentation/source/terms.md

 ### Terms Tool in Action

-The following screenshot shows the Terms Tool display for the journal "Aeronautical journal" (issn 0001-9240).
+The following screenshot shows the Terms Tool display for the journal "Aeronautical Journal" (issn 0001-9240).
 This screenshot is taken from a live in-use terms tool instance that has customized expression types that differentiate between print and electronic.

 ![screenshot of terms tool display of links to terms.](img/terms/TermsDisplayLinks.PNG)